Goldschmidt, Cardinals win 7-4 in Padres’ return to playoffs

 Nola hit another sac fly in the sixth.
 Fernando Tatis Jr., who had reached twice, scored twice and hit a ball to the warning track in right, struck out with runners on first and second to end the inning.

 Tatis came up with two on and two out in the eighth and grounded out.
-Rookie Jake Cronenworth had a baserunning blunder in both the and eighth.
+Rookie Jake Cronenworth had a baserunning blunder in both the sixth and eighth.

 Dexter Fowler hit an RBI single in the ninth off Trevor Rosenthal, who started his big league career with the Cardinals.